Canada to Block VPN?

 Many Canadian users noticed that asking to ban legal technologies because they can be used illegally is ridiculous!

-Good news that there is still a solution how to bypass VPN blocking by ISPs and Canadian Government.
+Good news that there is still a solution how to avoid VPN blocking by ISP.

-Usually, ISPs are blocking the ports that are used by common VPN tunneling protocols, such as PPTP or L2TP.
-Some powerful VPN providers are able to overcome the restrictions.
+Usually, ISPs are blocking the ports that are used by common VPN tunneling protocols, such as OpenVPN.
+Some powerful VPN providers are able to overcome the blocks.

-Trust.Zone VPN service can't be completely blocked by ISP or Government agencies in Canada because Trust.Zone VPN service may forward the encrypted internet traffic via HTTP Port 80, HTTPS Port 443 and DNS Port 53 which are never blocked by ISP.
+Trust.Zone VPN service can't be completely blocked by ISP in Canada because Trust.Zone VPN service may forward the encrypted internet traffic via HTTP Port 80, HTTPS Port 443 and DNS Port 53 which are never blocked by ISP.

-If VPN is set to work on port 443 than your ISP is able to see something which will look like you are browsing a website with HTTPS like Gmail, PayPal and other.
-This means all your ISP and potential government agencies can see how much traffic you use, not what you are using it for.
+If VPN is set to work on port 443 than your ISP is able to see something that looks like you are browsing a website with HTTPS like Gmail, PayPal and other.
+This means all your ISP and tracking services can see how much traffic you use, not what you are using it for.

 Tags: vpn, canada, vpn blocking, censorship, blocking

 Canada to Block VPN?
 Canada to Block VPN?